andrewstiefel/andrewstiefel.com/_posts/2021-11-17-built-blog-jekyll-netlify.md

 description: We've crammed the most important information to help you get started with Ghost into this one post.
 It's your shortcut to advanced features
 subtitle: We've crammed the most important information to help you get started with Ghost into this one post.
 It's your shortcut to advanced features.
 date: 2021-11-17 12:00:00 -0700
-category: notes
+category: Notes
-stage: seedling
+stage: Seedling
-tags: [writing, coding, digital gardening]
+tags: [Writing, Coding, Digital Gardening]
 ---

 I’ve been blogging and hosting my website since 2006, but I was always unhappy with the themes available for technologies like WordPress or the cookie-cutter style of services like Squarespace.
 (Squarespace was a brief and short-lived experiment for me; I scrapped the entire website within a few months, but that’s a blog post for another day.)